hikogui/hikogui/docs/how_to/how_to_draw.md

 ### Corners

-The order of the corners in the `tt::quad`, `tt::quad_color` and `tt::corner_radii` are always: left-bottom, right-bottom, left-top and right-top.
+The order of the corners in the `tt::quad`, `tt::quad_color` and `tt::corner_radii` are always:
+ - left-bottom,
+ - right-bottom,
+ - left-top and
+ - right-top.

+### Edges

+The order of in the `tt::margins` are always;
+ - bottom
+ - left
+ - top
+ - right

 Drawing shapes
 --------------